SlowBubble/video-spreadsheet/README.md

   - `enter`, `alt+left` and `alt+right`

 # m12h
+- Add a home button next to "Edit Short" to go back to the home page.
+- Add links back for the Start column to the subcommand row based on the parent command
+- Add links back to Dur by using endMs in seconds (round down)
+  - Should work for subcommand rows also

+# m12i
 - Add id for subcommands similar to command id (make sure they don't clash with both other command ids and subcommand ids)
 - alwaysTether defaults to true as an Editor field; use shift+t to toggle it
   - color things that are tethered with (different shades of) blue font color